Facebook

 2025 Government Shutdown Update Visiting the Smokies

 If you’ve been keeping up with the news, you’ve likely heard about the 2025 government shutdown.
 Many folks, especially those with upcoming trips planned to the Smokies, have the same question: is Smoky Mountain National Park open during the shutdown?
 With fall colors beginning to paint the landscape during this popular time of year, we want to share all the latest information.
-Here is what you need to know about visiting Smoky Mountain National Park during the 2025 government shutdown:
+The good news: Smoky Mountain National Park has now fully reopened as of October 4th, 2025!
+Here’s everything you need to know:

 most of Smoky Mountain National Park is open during 2025 government shutdown

-Yes, the park is still open and the majority of areas in it are accessible!
+As of October 4th, 2025, all areas of Smoky Mountain National Park have been reopened!
 You can still enjoy scenic drives, hiking trails, waterfalls, and of course the stunning views when visiting the Smokies.
 Outside of the park, everything in the area is operating as usual so you can still experience everything that makes Gatlinburg, Pigeon Forge, and Sevierville so special.

-Here are a few things you can still do when visiting the Smokies:
+Here are a few things you can do when visiting the Smoky Mountain National Park:

-• Scenic Drives & Fall Foliage: Some of the area’s top scenic drives like Newfound Gap Road, Roaring Fork Motor Nature Trail, and Foothills Parkway remain open, meaning guests can still enjoy the spectacular display of fall foliage.
+• Scenic Drives & Fall Foliage: The area’s top scenic drives like Newfound Gap Road, Roaring Fork Motor Nature Trail, and Foothills Parkway are open, meaning guests can still enjoy the spectacular display of fall foliage.

 • Hiking Trails: The majority of hiking trails remain open for guests to explore when visiting the Smokies.